sorzkode/BATlister/README.md

 ## Description

-BATlister is a handy tool that allows you to quickly generate a comprehensive list of files in a specific directory and save it to a text file.
-It can be useful for various purposes, such as inventory management, file analysis, or creating file lists for documentation.
+BATlister is a versatile tool that enables you to effortlessly generate a comprehensive list of files in a specific directory and save it to a text file.
+It can be utilized for various purposes, including inventory management, file analysis, or creating file lists for documentation.

 ## Example